Grilled Cilantro Lime Chicken Walking Tacos

 Grilled Chipotle Lime Cilantro Chicken

-In a gallon sized zip top plastic bag, place the chicken breasts.
-Pour the marinade over the chicken, zip to seal, and allow to marinade in the refrigerator for at least 4 hours, flipping the bag half way through.
-Chicken may be marinaded up to over night.
+- In a gallon sized zip top plastic bag, place the chicken breasts.
+Pour the marinade over the chicken, zip to seal, and allow to marinate in the refrigerator for at least 4 hours, flipping the bag halfway through.
+Chicken may be marinaded up to overnight.

 Grilled Pineapple Salsa

-Place the pineapple on the preheated grill and grill 2 – 4 minutes each side, or until the pineapple is juicey and tender and there are some nice grill marks.
+- Place the pineapple on the preheated grill and grill 2 – 4 minutes each side, or until the pineapple is juicy and tender and there are some nice grill marks.
 Remove from the heat and transfer to a cutting board.

 Walking Taco Assembly

-Select your prefered flavor of chip.
+- Select your preferred flavor of chip.
 Open the top of the bag and gently squeeze to slightly crush the chips into smaller, bite-sized pieces.

 This post is sponsored by Way Better Snacks.
 All opinions are my own – I really do love these chips!